 - Send out probes: these should find native worlds in the middle of the map, and also sensor sweep for your neighbours’ first colonies.

-- Remote second homeworlds: If you try for a “second start” with nothing but a probe, your best choice is a Bovinoid world, so that you don’t have to bring supplies, a Ghipsoidal world, so if you manage to build a starbase, you can build a Transwarp LDSF quickly and start feeding your starbase, or a Humanoid world, so your starbase gets Tech 10 hulls for a faster Firecloud.
+- Remote second homeworlds: If you try for a “second start” with nothing but a probe, your best choice is a Bovinoid world, so that you don’t have to bring supplies, a Ghipsoidal world, so if you manage to build a starbase before you assimilate all the natives, you can build a Transwarp LDSF quickly and start feeding your starbase, or a Humanoid world, so your starbase gets Tech 10 hulls for a faster Firecloud.
 Surprisingly, one of the best places to hide a colony is on the isolated worlds behind your neighbours.
 Just keep in mind that if and when they find you, you’re going to have to make friends pretty fast.
 You need to start these colonies all over the map, hoping that at least one will stay unnoticed for long enough to get you operational again.

-- You need to use your Fireclouds to boost your efficiency, even from the very beginning of the game.
-One of the issues that other races struggle with is how to move clans off their homeworld efficiently – you don’t have this problem.
+- Firecloud Network: You need to use your Fireclouds to boost your efficiency, even from the very beginning of the game.
+One of the issues that other races have is how to move clans off their homeworld efficiently – you don’t have this problem.
 Instead, use early LDSFs to move minerals around to create second and third early starbases, for probe production, and if you can find an early Humanoid planet, possibly an early Stardrive 1 Annihilation for defense (fighters for Biocides are too expensive at this point).

 - If you are on the defensive, try to avoid getting your Fireclouds captured and cloned before the ship limit.
 This generally means that you want to avoid combat with your Fireclouds for as long as possible, and reinforce with Quietus Cruisers if you need warships and can’t afford Annihilations.
+All your medium warships are terrible, but if you’re going to go down early, avoid giving your conqueror the beauty of a Firecloud network of his own.

 Assimilation Rate & Probe Drops: